[HANIF.DEV]

 AI-Powered Event Discovery for Buenos Aires

-A conversational AI platform that solves Buenos Aires' fragmented event landscape by aggregating data from 5+ sources and enabling natural language discovery.
-Built with Claude AI, semantic search via pgvector, and a multi-source import pipeline to help users find everything from underground techno parties to traditional tango milongas.
+A conversational AI assistant that solves Buenos Aires' fragmented event landscape by aggregating data from 5+ sources and enabling users to discover, save, and share events through natural language.
+Built with agent-native architecture principles—17 AI tools that achieve full parity with the UI, powered by Claude AI and semantic search via pgvector.

-- TanStack Start React 19 TypeScript Claude AI (Anthropic) OpenAI Embeddings PostgreSQL + pgvector Supabase Tailwind CSS v4
+TanStack Start React 19 TypeScript Claude AI (Anthropic) Vercel AI SDK OpenAI Embeddings PostgreSQL + pgvector Supabase Trigger.dev Tailwind CSS v4

 Buenos Aires has a thriving nightlife and cultural scene, but event information is scattered across incompatible platforms: Instagram stories, Facebook events, Eventbrite, Passline, venue websites, and WhatsApp groups.
 There's no single source of truth, making it nearly impossible to discover what's happening tonight.